PichaiRaman/SurvAnalysis_Pub/README.md

 * coxReg.R - Contains code to run Cox Regression model
 * kmeansSA.R - Contains code to run the K-means model
 * **Please note that the Distribution specific cut-off was supplied by Dr. Mar**
-* Rscript driver.R - Runs all the methods on the 4 cancer datasets
+* driver.R - Runs all the methods on the 4 cancer datasets
-* DriverRunSplit.R - Runs all methods on the split data
+* driver_split.R - Runs all methods on the split data
 * insilicoDataMethCompare.R - Runs all methods on the in silico data
 * readAllData.R - Can be substituted for the first part of the the driver script, reads in all the data.

 #### These files can be ignored KR
 * DownloadData.R - Utility to download data
 * createFiles.R - Utility to format data
+* readAllData.R - Utility to read formatted data and save as R object
+* createPCA.R - Creates object to create PCA plot